mmalenta/docker_tutorial/README.md

     root@0a90f853bf2b4:/software# touch ./bin/hello
     ```

-    Here we have made a mistake and mounted our **host root system** to the
+    We have made a (simple) mistake and mounted our **host root directory** to the
-    containers `/software` directory.
-Because I now run as a `root` user inside
+    `/software` directory inside the container.
+Because we are a `root` user by
-    the container, I can make changes to the host system files: I can add some
+    default inside the container, we can make changes to the host system files:
-    (possibly malicious) files or I can remove some (possibly vital) files.
+    we can add possibly malicious scripts or remove vital files.

-    It is therefore essential for security reasons to specify a non-root user
+    It is essential for security reasons to specify a non-root user
     when launching a Docker container with the help of `--user` option.
 We can
-    use the option to specify which user form the host OS to use.
+    use this option to specify which user form the host OS to use.
 Docker and
     your host OS share the list of user IDs and group IDs, even though the do
-    not share the usernames (as we shall see in the next example).
-Now we can
+    not share the usernames (as we shall see with the next example).

-    run our buggy command in a slightly more secure manner
+    We can now run our mistyped command in a slightly more secure manner:

     ```bash
     $ docker container run --user 1000:1000 -it --rm -v /:/software docker_intro:v0.1multi_first